Floating rib: Definition and anatomy (associated pathologies)

 • Floating ribs: last two false ribs generally have no attachment.
 They are called floating ribs because of their lack of anchorage in the rib cage.

-In short, a floating rib is a rib that does not attach to the sternum or to another rib, and which constitutes one of the last 2 ribs.
-Its attachment is made at the back of the rib cage, at the level of a vertebrate dorsal.
+In short, a floating rib is a rib that does not attach to the sternum or another rib, and which constitutes one of the last 2 ribs.
+Its attachment is at the back of the rib cage, at the level of a dorsal vertebra.

 Pathologies related to floating ribs